bilalq/blog/source/_posts/2012-10-01-diving-into-titanium-alloy.markdown

 what I came up with.
 For those unwilling to click on links, it's basically an issue that prevents Alloy from compiling if the Resources folder doesn't exist.
-That's fair enough, but it would still be trivial to ignore everything other than a .gitkeep file from the directory.
+That's fair enough, but it would still be trivial to ignore everything other than a dummy file from the directory.
 It turns out, however, that Alloy erases and recreates the Resources folder on each compilation.
 Weird.
 But there's an easy enough way to work around this.